 Something doesn’t have to be indulgent for it to be nourishing to your body.
-For example, it may feel indulgent to pay $100 for a 60 minute massage, but what if you took a bubble bath before bed to help achieve that self care instead.
+For example, it may feel indulgent to pay $100 for a 60 minute massage, but what if you took an epsom salt bath (with permission from your doctor, of course) before bed to help achieve that self care instead.

 Self care can be simple and practical.
 It means putting yourself first and listening to what your body wants.

 Knowing how to self care during pregnancy will set you up for success once you have a baby/babies.
 You need to care for yourself first and foremost.

 What do boundaries look like for you?
 This may be saying no to more late night events so you can instead go to bed earlier.

 This may be setting boundaries around the negative people in your life, or people who bring you down.

 Perhaps, it’s boundaries around screen time and social media, where you often feel bad about yourself after comparing your pregnancy to a friend’s or influencer’s.

 You are unique and you need to trust the process – instill any boundaries that feel safe and right for you during this special, exciting time.